oracle-quickstart/oci-o11y-solutions/README.md

 ## :raising_hand: I am a subject matter expert

-* Instruction for contributing to this repository
+* Instruction for contributing to this repository.

 ## License